Palpo Build Guide

 # Edit palpo.toml to set your server name and database connection

-Database migrations in Docker environment are executed automatically, but you can also run them manually:
+Database migrations in the Docker environment run automatically, but you can execute them manually if needed:

 # Check migration status